magdalenaim/Project_SQL/readme.md

 *Table of the most optimal skills for data analyst sorted by salary*

-Overwie of the most advantageous skills for Data Analysts in 2023:
+Overview of the most advantageous skills for Data Analysts in 2023:

 - **High-Demand Programming Languages**: **Python** and **R** are notably in high demand, with 236 and 148 job postings respectively.
 Despite their popularity, their average salaries are around $101,397 for **Python** and $100,499 for **R**, suggesting that while these skills are highly valued, they are also widely possessed.
 - **Cloud Tools and Technologies**: Proficiency in specialized technologies like **Snowflake**, **Azure**, **AWS**, and **BigQuery** is in significant demand and commands relatively high average salaries, highlighting the increasing importance of cloud platforms and big data technologies in data analytics.